arjunsinghbaghel/Rasa_basic_folder_-Restaurants_ChatBot/ReadMe.md

 City: Take the input from the customer as a text field.
 For example:

-Bot: In which city are you looking for restaurants?
+Bot: In which city are you looking for restaurants

 User: anywhere in Delhi